 SUEP College of Nursing Associates Degree in Nursing Program adheres to college values of effective communication, access, responsiveness and commitment to excellence.
-This15 term (6weeks per term) program equivalent to 22 months of uninterrupted study, prepares students with the essential competencies to become safe practitioners in the healthcare field.
+This 16 term (6weeks per term) program equivalent to 24 months of uninterrupted study, prepares students with the essential competencies to become safe practitioners in the healthcare field.
 An Associate Degree Registered Nurse promotes health for clients through hygienic care; teaching; assessment of body systems; implementation of the nursing process, including treatment modalities ordered by the physician; and rehabilitative care.
 Upon successful completion of the Associate of Applied Science major in Associate Degree Nursing, the graduate will be able to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-After successful completion of this exam, the individual will be a registered nurse and may seek employment; thereby helping to meet the healthcare needs of this diversely populated
+After successful completion of this exam, the individual will be a registered nurse and may seek employment.

 SUEP College of Nursing RN to BSN program adheres to college values of effective communication, access, responsiveness, and commitment to excellence.
-This nine-term (6weeks per term) program equivalent to 14 months of uninterrupted study, prepares the Associates' Prepared Registered Nurse to deliver safe, spiritually and culturally appropriate evidence-based, patient-centered health promotion and disease and injury prevention interventions.
+This eight-term (6weeks per term) program equivalent to 12 months of uninterrupted study, prepares the Associates' Prepared Registered Nurse to deliver safe, spiritually and culturally appropriate evidence-based, patient-centered health promotion and disease and injury prevention interventions.
 They must integrate evidence-based practice and clinical judgment when evaluating outcomes related to patient-centered care.
 Finally, they must demonstrate continuous self-evaluation and lifelong learning.
 The programs exist to meet the needs of individuals, families, students, and stakeholders of a culturally diverse community.
 The faculty and staff are committed to the development of competent, caring registered nurses thereby contributing to the profession of nursing through the provision of an excellent nursing program geared to meet the needs of its community and to affect change in the health care system as an aggregate.